-In this feature, we show you how to write a blog post with SEO in mind, in order to bring in more readers - you might also want to peruse our guide to the best free blogging sites, should you be looking for a new home for your writing.
+In this feature, we show you how to write a blog post with SEO in mind, in order to bring in more readers - you might also want to peruse the best free blogging sites (opens in new tab), should you be looking for a new home for your writing.

 How to write a blog post - Step 1: Have a clear purpose

 Before you write your post, think about what its purpose is.
 There should be one clear, specific topic that your article is about.
 Consider what kind of person you want to read your article, what they should get out of it, and what search terms they might use if they were looking for it.
 Answering these questions will help you write the article and implement the following steps.

 Step 2: Structure your article for readability

 Search engines can tell how readable an article is—that is, how easy it is for someone to read through and understand its points.
 A major aspect of this is giving your writing a clear structure.
 There should be an introduction, a main body of text, and a conclusion.

 It should also be divided into paragraphs, preferably with section headers.
 Short paragraphs work better, as they are easier to scan for information, especially on mobile phone screens.
 Similarly, short sentences are preferred to long, complicated ones.

 Try to use transition words, like “similarly” and “and,” to connect content points.

 Many blogging sites let you set a focus keyword, which is the main search term that you want leading to the post.
 Choose one that’s specific to the post and not used by any other posts on your website; after all, you don’t want your pages to compete with each other.